ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 test expressions and comparisons"}

-Note that a multiple-node nodelist result is deemed `LogicalTrue` in the test expression, but cannot be used for obtaining a single value and thus feeds the comparison expression with `Nothing`.
+Note that a multiple-node nodelist result is deemed `LogicalTrue` in a test expression, but cannot be used for obtaining a single value and thus feeds a comparison expression with `Nothing`.

 ### `exist` Function Extension {#exist-fn}